dooo12332/AlphaTraj/tutorial/AlphaTrajTutorial_ENG.md

 If there are too many parameters to specify, running through the command line can be cumbersome and prone to errors.
 In such cases, the control file mode can be used.
 The parameters in this mode are almost identical to the command line mode (with very few differences).
 This section introduces the writing conventions and parameter information for control files.
 The syntax differs slightly from the command line, as shown in the example file.

+Firstly, let's introduce several parameters unique to the control file mode:

+#### Tabs:

+Names enclosed in \[\] are tab names.
+The \[GENERAL\] tab is used to set global parameters.
+The \[MODEL\*\] tab is used to set model parameters, where \* is a number (starting from 0, in sequential order).
+If mode=single, only \[MODEL0\] needs to be specified.
+If mode=multi, additional tabs can be specified like \[MODEL1\], \[MODEL2\], and so on.

+The [GENERAL] tab includes mode and align_ Mask, dist_ Cutoff, is_ Use_ Score, percentage, score_ Cut off these parameters, and the other parameters are in the \ [MODE \ * \] tab.

+<span style="color: #ff6464">**Tabs cannot be omitted, otherwise parameters cannot be read correctly.
+A control file must include the \ [GENERAL \] and \ [MODEL0 \] tabs, otherwise an error will also be reported.**</span>

-#### mode:
+#### `mode`:

 This parameter controls the program's execution mode.
 In the single mode, a single protein is processed.
 In the multi mode, multiple proteins are processed simultaneously, and protein pocket IDs are unified.
 This mode is mainly used for pocket comparison.

+#### `pock_pairs`:

-#### align_mask:
+#### `align_mask`:

 This parameter is only required and must be specified in multi mode.
 It specifies the residue sequence for overlaying multiple models.
 Its format is the same as rec_mask. **Each model must be specified.**

-#### Tabs:

-Names enclosed in \[\] are tab names.
-The \[GENERAL\] tab is used to set global parameters.
-The \[MODEL\*\] tab is used to set model parameters, where \* is a number (starting from 0, in sequential order).
-If mode=single, only \[MODEL0\] needs to be specified.
-If mode=multi, additional tabs can be specified like \[MODEL1\], \[MODEL2\], and so on.

 #### Example confi.ini file: